dotnet/designs/accepted/2020/workloads/workload-manifest.md

 Workload composition may also be compared to package managers such as apt-get and NuGet.
 In this analogy, workloads are metapackages with unversioned dependencies and packs are packages that are only installable transitively.

+Platform restrictions are transitive across workload composition: a workload will inherit `platforms` restrictions from the workloads that it extends.
+The effective set of supported platforms for any workload is the intersection of its supported platforms and the platforms supported by base workloads.

 ### Workload Kinds